SylviaOne/Repo-hub/README.md

-## How do you make Lady Gaga cry?
-Poker face.
+## How are false teeth like stars?
+They come out at night!